donejs/donejs/docs/place-my-order.md

 We will use these tools to create an iOS application that can be tested in the iOS simulator.

 Windows users should install the [Android Studio](https://developer.android.com/sdk/index.html), which gives all of the tools we need.
+See the [setting up guide](SettingUp.html#section=section_AndroidDevelopment) for full instructions on setting up your Android emulator.

 Now we can install the DoneJS Cordova tools with: